 His foundation clients include W. K. Kellogg, Northwest Area, Winthrop Rockefeller, Walton Family foundations, the Foundation for the Mid South.
 Hubbell provides on-going consulting and coaching services to national nonprofits including Trillium Family Services (Portland), Health East Care System (St. Paul), Hamilton Health Sciences Center (Hamilton, Ontario) and MDC, Inc. in North Carolina, which provides wise strategic thinking to the field of philanthropy.

-Ken has experience designing social solutions to complex problems (Native leaders and private foundations collaborating on social enterprise and governance in Indian Country across the upper Northwest; empowering vulnerable communities to redesign the future and long-term health of their neighborhoods; and coaching collaboration among diverse stakeholders to accelerate Latino student success across the U. S.), adapting organization strategy to impact whole systems (ecosystem and force-field mapping, scenario building to rehearse futures and test strategy for foundations and natural resource, health, arts, and food relief organizations), and facilitating new business model development and learning for private tech firms.
+Ken has experience designing social solutions to complex problems (Native leaders and private foundations collaborating on social enterprise and governance in Indian Country across the upper Northwest; empowering vulnerable communities to redesign the future and long-term health of their neighborhoods; and coaching collaboration among diverse stakeholders to accelerate Native and Latino post-secondary and career success across the U. S.), adapting organization strategy to impact whole systems (ecosystem and force-field mapping, scenario building to rehearse futures and test strategy for foundations and natural resource, health, arts, and hunger relief organizations), and facilitating new business model development and learning for private tech firms.

 Ken is the author of The Art of Change: A Handbook for Leading Effective Social Change (2012); a Field Guide to Community Coaching (2010) and “What’s Love Got to Do with Philanthropy” and other insightful scenario essays on the future of nonprofit organizations for monographs edited by Gary J. Hubbell focused on discovering new meaning in the application of philanthropy in our times